kngwyu/kngwyu.github.io/index.md

 - 2019: Interned at [Preffered Networks](https://www.preferred.jp/), Tokyo

 # Research interests
-My research focuses on reinforcement learning (RL), a sub-area of artificial intelligence on agents that behaves nicely in complex environments.
+So far, my research has focused on reinforcement learning (RL), a sub-area of artificial intelligence on agents that behaves nicely in complex environments.
-Mainly, I am interested in learning behaviors by some more natural drivers than hand-crafted rewards, such as curiosity, robustness, and communication.
+Particulary, I am interested in reframing the behavior learning by some more natural drivers than hand-crafted rewards in RL, such as survival, competition, and communication.
-So far, I have co-authored a few papers about generalization and abstraction in RL.

 # Publications
 - Diverse Exploration via InfoMax Options